Skip to main content

 • The output prints package name and version, which can reveal unreleased package plans in screenshots.

-• npm login visibility follows local npm configuration but does not print account names.
+• With `NPM_STATUSLINE_CHECK_WHOAMI=1`, npm login visibility follows local npm configuration and can send credentials to the configured registry.

 • package.json can contain private package names; avoid sharing terminal output when those names are sensitive.